2012–13 NFL playoffs

 The National Football League playoffs for the 2012 season began on January 5, 2013.
-Which included the Mile High Miracle, The postseason tournament concluded with the Baltimore Ravens defeating the San Francisco 49ers in Super Bowl XLVII, 34–31, on February 3, at the Mercedes-Benz Superdome in New Orleans, Louisiana.
+The postseason tournament concluded with the Baltimore Ravens defeating the San Francisco 49ers in Super Bowl XLVII, 34–31, on February 3, at the Mercedes-Benz Superdome in New Orleans, Louisiana.

 All playoff teams in both conferences won at least 10 games, the first time since 2005.
 This was also the most recent NFL postseason to feature a game that went into double overtime.
 It was also the first time since 1999 that no Pennsylvania-based NFL team made the playoffs.